mikumeda/OfficeDocs-Exchange/Exchange/ExchangeServer2013/manage-in-place-archives-in-exchange-2013-exchange-2013-help.md

 > [!IMPORTANT]
 > Disabling the archive will remove the archive from the mailbox and mark it in the mailbox database for deletion.

-If you want to reconnect the on-premises archive to that mailbox, you can use the [Connect-Mailbox](/powershell/module/exchange/Connect-Mailbox) cmdlet with the *Archive* parameter.
+If you want to reconnect the on-premises archive to that mailbox, you can use the [Connect-Mailbox](/powershell/module/exchange/Connect-Mailbox) cmdlet with the _Archive_ parameter.

-### Use the EAC
+### Use the EAC to disable an on-premises archive

 1. Navigate to **Recipients**  \> **Mailboxes**.